 Horse riding: the horse riding competition takes place outside of the main stadium in Ulaanbaatar and also around the country, with races around 15-30km long.
 If you're touring Mongolia in early/mid-July, you're very likely to see some of the horse riding rehearsals taking place.
 This event is now mixed, so girls are allowed to participate.

 Based on 2011 estimates, of the total population, 97.4% are literate (96.8% male and 97.9% female).
 There was a time when education in Mongolia was managed by Buddhist monasteries and only monks had access to it.
-Today, Mongolia has 178 colleges, universities and teacher training colleges, of which 42 are public.
+Today, Mongolia has 178 colleges, universities, and teacher training colleges, of which 42 are public.
 The National University of Mongolia (established in 1942), situated in Ulaanbaatar, was the country’s first modern institution of higher education.

 Religion: 53% Buddhist Lamaist, 3% Islam, 2.2% Christian, 2.9 % Shamanist, 0.4% other, 38.6% none (2010 est.)

-Mongolia’s agriculture includes: wheat, barley, vegetables, forage crops, sheep, goats, cattle, camels, and horses.
+Mongolia’s agriculture includes wheat, barley, vegetables, forage crops, sheep, goats, cattle, camels, and horses.

 Why choose Langma School of Languages for learning Mongolian

-Langma School of Languages offers a best platform to prepare for the international exam like MLPT (Mongolian Language Proficiency Test).
-Classes at Langma School of Languages, are offered under the supervision of native speakers, who have years of expertise in preparing students for these exams.
+Langma School of Languages offers the best platform to prepare for the international exam like MLPT (Mongolian Language Proficiency Test).
+Classes at Langma School of Languages are offered under the supervision of native speakers, who have years of expertise in preparing students for these exams.
 A basic structure is created by imparting an overall knowledge of the topic followed by practical exercises and interactive practice sessions.
 Langma School of Languages’ expertise in education and its ongoing development are brought into play with specific topics and practice sessions designed exclusively for the students.